Modeling the Influence of Environment and Intervention on Cholera in Haiti: Material and Methods

-For the Ouest region we use the same formulation as in Artibonite, however, we found that tidal \textit{range} appeared to significantly affect infection rates as well. \ The maximum tidal range each day (there are two) $m\left( t\right) $ \cite{NOAA} is averaged over an interval $\theta_{m}$ so the running average tidal range is
+For the Ouest region, we use the same formulation as in Artibonite; however, we found that tidal range appeared to significantly affect infection rates, as well. \ The maximum tidal range each day (there are two) $m\left( t\right) $ \cite{NOAA} is averaged over an interval $\theta_{m}$, so the tidal range formula is:

-where $\tau_{m}$ is the delay in the tide's affect on infection rate.\ \ Here, $\tau_{m}$ is fixed, the effect of temperature (water or air) on lengthening or shortening the response in infection rate was not found to be sufficient to warrant adding another function and additional parameters. \ Thus, the overall infection rate for Ouest is
+where $\tau_{m}$ is the delay in the tide's affect on the infection rate and $M_{0}$ is the threshold for tidal range influence.\ \ Here, the effect of water temperature on the response in infection rate was not found to be sufficient to warrant adding another function and additional parameters. \ Thus, the overall infection rate for Ouest is:

-\section{RESULTS}
+\section{Results}